BAYKO and Girls

 This splendid BAYKO model was built by Pamela James.

-It is an accurate representation of the well known English stately home - Cliveden, the home of the famous - should that read infamous - Mitford sisters...
+It's an accurate representation of the well known English stately home - Cliveden, the famous home of Nancy Astor, who, although American born, was the first elected female Member of Parliament to actually took up her seat…

 There is certainly another example of a girl with ambitious building plans, in this case a young lady in Antwerp in 1952 - unless she was being sent the parts lists for the 'Country Club' and 'Block of Flats' models out of a mere passing interest.

-Below this point are extracts from every style of manual issued with standard BAYKO sets throughout the life of the product, all of which refer to "Children" or "Boys and Girls", never just to Boys.
+Below this point are extracts from all ten styles of manual issued with standard BAYKO sets throughout the life of the product, all of which refer to “Children” or “Boys and Girls” or some other gender-neutral phrase, never just to Boys.

 Front cover of the first ever BAYKO manual - click here for the manual